 The puja is performed by a Buddhist Lama and two or more monks, who build an alter out of stones at the campsite.
 During the ceremony they ask for good fortune and protection as the climbers prepare for their ascent.
 They also bless the team's climbing equipment, including ice axes, crampons, harnesses, and so on.

 For the Sherpa people this is an important step that must be completed prior to starting the expedition.
-Most won't even set foot on Everest without undergoing a puja first.
+Most won't even begin and Everest expedition without undergoing a puja ceremony first.
 Is this just a superstition?
 Quite possibly.
-But it is also a tradition that dates back hundreds of years.
+But it is also a tradition that dates back hundreds of years and one that most foreign climbers are honored to take part in.

 06 of 07